 Florentin Putz December 2021

-Advent of Code 2021, using J
+Advent of Code 2021, using J (jlang)

 The Advent of Code is an annual programming competition with fun problems for each day in December leading up to Christmas.
 In 2021, I teamed up with some colleagues from work to participate.
 It was fun working on these problems, seeing each day who was the fastest, and discussing our individual approaches afterwards.
 One of my colleagues used C++, another chose Nim, but most used Python.
-Typically, I would gravitate towards Python as well, but I decided to add some variety to the team by using J.
+Typically, I would gravitate towards Python as well, but I decided to add some variety to the team by using the array programming language J.

 J (jlang)

-J is a great array programming language by Turing Award winner Kenneth E. Iverson and Roger Hui.
+J is a great programming language by Turing Award winner Kenneth E. Iverson and Roger Hui.
 It is heavily inspired by APL, but without the funky non-ASCII characters.

 J’s syntax is terse and has a high information density.
 Usually, the whole program you are working on easily fits on the screen, which is by design so that at all times you can see what’s going on.
 This terseness admittedly can look weird (and even random) if you are not familiar with APL, but the notation follows logical rules and is seen as a tool for thought.